Personality Disorders

 Brandon Men’s Activity Club

-Bipolar Peer Support Group
+Men’s In-Person Peer Support Group

-These in-person and online groups for women welcome open, honest and heartfelt connections and conversations.
-We aim to provide coping techniques, and support for women struggling with their mental health.
+These in-person and virtual groups are for anyone who identifies as a woman.
+We welcome open, honest, and heartfelt connections and conversations and we aim to provide coping techniques and support for women struggling with their mental health.

 IN PERSON